Flushing & Locking Practices

 25.1 Summary of Evidence

-The pressure exerted by a 10ml syringe is less than a 5 mL or 2 mL syringe, so using a 10 mL syringe for the flushing or locking procedure will reduce the risk of damaging the internal wall of a vein (38,78).
+The pressure exerted by a 10mL syringe is less than a 5mL or 2mL syringe, so using a 10mL syringe for the flushing or locking procedure will reduce the risk of damaging the internal wall of a vein (39, 82).

-A randomised control trial discussed that manufactured, prefilled flush solution syringes with “pressure limiting syringe technology” align with this principle as the 3 mL and 5mL syringes also have the barrel size of the 10 mL syringe (with a reduced volume) (78).
-Furthermore, this technology prevents the backflow of blood at the cannula tip caused by ‘bottoming out’ the syringe (emptying the syringe fully leading to blood reflux).
+A randomised control trial discussed that manufactured, prefilled flush solution syringes with “pressure limiting syringe technology” align with this principle as the 3mL and 5mL syringes have the same barrel size as a 10mL syringe (with a reduced volume) (82).
+Furthermore, this technology prevents the reflux of blood at the cannula tip caused by ‘bottoming out’ the syringe (or emptying the syringe fully).

 25.2 Practice Recommendation

-CNSA recommends to use a 10ml syringe to flush and lock Peripheral Intravenous Cannulas in paediatric and adult patients with cancer (38,78).
+CNSA recommends using a 10mL luer lock syringe to flush and lock peripheral intravenous cannulas (PIVCs) in paediatric and adult patients with cancer (39, 82).

-CNSA recommends to use syringes with pressure limiting technology to minimise the risk of blood reflux (78).
+CNSA recommends using syringes with pressure limiting technology to minimise the risk of blood reflux (82).

 GRADE: Committee Consensus